 The cooktop comes with removable grates to offer continuous grating (for sliding pans around), a special wok grate, and a central griddle section.

 There are two minor things to take note of.
 The control knobs on this unit are plastic and can break with regular use.
-The high heat on the burners isn’t the easiest to control, you’ll need a gentle touch to simmer with the powerful burners.
+The high heat on the burners isn’t the easiest to control – you’ll need a gentle touch to simmer with the powerful burners.

-LG offers the LDG3036ST 30” gas range that includes a double oven with convection.
-LG is a respected kitchen appliance brand so let’s have a closer look at this range.
+LG is a well-respected kitchen appliance brand, so let’s have a closer look at this range.

-- 17,000 BTU Burner
+- 18,500 BTU burner

-- Double Ovens (lower oven is convection)
+- Double ovens (lower oven is convection)

 - Freestanding gas range (easier installation)

-- Can Be Converted To LP (liquid propane)
+- Can be converted to LP (liquid propane)

-- 17,000 & 14,000 BTU Burners
+- 17,000 & 14,000 BTU burners

-- Convection Oven
+- Convection oven

-- Comes In Black
+- Comes in black

 Surprisingly, this range comes with a temperature probe for programming your oven use.
 The bottom oven rack extends automatically as you open the door, and a convection fan helps make sure that everything you bake comes out at an even temperature.